sumitmittal-github/Redis-SpringBoot/README.md

 # Spring Data Redis

 <p>
-	This repository contains Redis implementation with SpringBoot 3.0
+	This repository contains the implementation of Spring Data Redis
 </p>